bfalck/indra-tools/README.md

 These notebooks can be found in the main *Indra* data volume from within a compute container.
 Copy them to your *persistent* home directory to use and edit.

+## Reference
+indra-tools is licensed under a 3-clause BSD style license.

 We ask that scientific publications that make use of Indra cite the Falck, et al. 2021 [data release paper](https://arxiv.org/abs/2101.03631) (Falck, et al. 2021, MNRAS, 506, 2659).